 Traditions and Challenges of Seafood in Oregon

-Jennifer Burns Bright is a food and travel writer based in Port Orford, Oregon.
-She moved to the coast to write about seafood after many years teaching food studies and literature at the University of Oregon, where she researched desire in twentieth-century literature, led a faculty research group in the emerging discipline of food studies, and won a national pedagogy award for a team-taught, interdisciplinary class on bread.
-She holds a PhD from the University of California at Irvine and a Master Food Preserver certification.
-As a community organizer linking local producers and consumers, Bright often speaks and teaches at events.
-When she's not out gathering seaweed or smoking black cod, she might be found judging culinary masterpieces or interviewing luminaries in the food world.
+Jennifer Burns Bright is a food educator and travel writer based in Port Orford, Oregon.
+She moved to the coast after many years teaching literature at the University of Oregon, where she researched modernism and desire, led a faculty research group in the emerging discipline of food studies, and won a national pedagogy award for a team-taught, interdisciplinary class on bread.
+She holds a PhD from the University of California at Irvine and a Master Food Preserver certification from OSU Extension.
+When she's not out gathering seaweed or fermenting fruit, she might be found interviewing young farmers, old pirates, and mad scientists.